tinysec/rtypes/README.md

-# rtypes
-Windows Reverse Helper.
+# Reverse Types.
-Contains header files that can be compiled by both Visual Stduion , IDAPro , BinaryNinja to help reverse Windows.
+This project include header files that contain undocuments types can be compiled by both WDK , IDAPro , BinaryNinja to help reverse Windows.

 ## 1. Use for develop
 Just copy header files in the `include` directory.

-## 2. Use for reverse
+## 2. Use for IDAPro & Binary Ninja
-`rtypes.pdb` produced by `rtypes.sys` or `rtypes.exe` can help reverse Windows.
-Can be apply in two ways.
+Just Parse header files in the `include` directory.

+## 3. Use for online debugging.
-1. Install `rtypes.sys` at target guest virtual machine and setup a kernel debugger at host machine to debug it.
+Install `ktypes.sys` at target guest virtual machine and setup a kernel debugger at host machine to debug it.

+## 4. Use for offline debugging
-2. Start windbg at host machine and debug `rtypes.exe` , it will auto break to the debugger.
+Start windbg at host machine and debug `utypes.exe` , it will auto break into the debugger.

+## 5. Finally
-Now you can use windbg to display any undocuments types.
+Now you can use windbg to display any undocuments types or apply types to IDAPro & Binary Ninja .
 Have a nice day!